dunefox/MAML/docs/sec-steps.rst

   which might lead to poor generalization properties of the resulting classifier to unknown data.

+.. container:: sourcecode

+    **SOURCECODE:** `first_steps/002_iris_perceptron_convergence.ipynb <https://github.com/dirk-deckert/MAML/blob/master/src/first_steps/002_iris_perceptron_convergence.ipynb>`_

+    In this implementation several learning behaviors of the Perceptron with the Iris data set are demonstrated.

+    **SOURCECODE:** `first_steps/003_bitwise-AND-and-XOR-gates_perceptron.ipynb <https://github.com/dirk-deckert/MAML/blob/master/src/first_steps/003_bitwise-AND-and-XOR-gates_perceptron.ipynb>`_

+    Furthermore, it makes sense to look at the learning behavior in more tractable cases of both linear and non-linear separable data sets.
+In this implementation the learning behavior of the logical AND as well as the failure to learn the XOR gate can be observed.

     .. container:: toggle

        .. container:: header

            Homework

        .. container:: homework

-        Implement training scenarios for the Perceptron in which you can observe the qualitative behavior described above, i.e., the possible oscillations and the abrupt stop in training.
+           1. Implement training scenarios for the Perceptron in which you can observe the qualitative behavior described above, i.e., the possible oscillations and the abrupt stop in training.

+           2. What effect does the learning rate have?
+Examine a situation is which the learning rate is too high and too low and discuss both cases.

+           3. What happens when the training data cannot be separated by a hyperplane?
+Examine problematic situation and discuss these -- for example, by generating fictitious data points.

+           4. Note that the instant all training data was classified correctly the Perceptron stops to update the weight vector.
+Is this a feature or a bug?

+           5. Discuss the dependency of the learning success on the order in which the training data is presented to the Perceptron.
+How could the dependency be suppressed?

 Adaline